Colonic polypectomy

 Colonic polypectomy is the removal of colorectal polyps in order to prevent them from turning cancerous.

 Gastrointestinal polyps can be removed endoscopically through colonoscopy or esophagogastroduodenoscopy, or surgically if the polyp is too large to be removed endoscopically.
 The method used to perform colonic polypectomies during colonoscopy depends on the size, shape and histological type of the polyp to be removed.
 Prior to performing polypectomy, polyps can be biopsied and examined histologically to determine the need to perform polypectomy.

 Evaluation

 Prior to resection, assessment of the polyp should include: polyp size, morphology, location, and accessibility.
-If there are features that suggest of cancer is present in the polyp, then either endoscopic submucosal dissection or surgery should be considered.
+If there are features that suggest cancer is present in the polyp, then either endoscopic submucosal dissection or surgery should be considered.
 If the polyp appears benign, but the risk of progression to cancer is negligible, then resection is not necessary.

 Larger, sessile polyps

 Large sessile polyps are more difficult to remove endoscopically, and polypectomy in these cases has a higher risk of complication.
 Sessile polyps up to 10mm can often be removed by snare polypectomy.
 Polyps over 10mm may have to be removed piecemeal by snare polypectomy.
 The use of electrocautery over a large area has a significant risk of causing colonic perforation; to reduce this chance, and to facilitate the polypectomy, sterile fluid (saline or colloid, with methylene blue dye added) can be injected under the base of the polyp to raise it away from the muscular layers of the colon.